gqueste/dice-game/README.md

 ## TODO

+- Change RolledSymbol to Resource and usedSymbol to usedResources
 - "mes Dés" try display like in Dice and Slice ?
 - after roll, highlight cards which can be bought
 - highlight board actions available